 “With historically significant robots from the MIT Artificial Intelligence Lab displayed in our lobby, to high-tech detailed décor, to complimentary wireless and high-speed Internet access in each of our Guest Rooms and public areas – be assured your visit will be comfortable and productive.”

 Need we say more?
 Each room is equipped with a digital safe big enough for your “top-secret-info-carrying laptop”, and all 210 rooms also have access to a networked laser printer.
-Obviously free WiFi is offered, but the in room super fast, T1 line is where the hard core geeks hang out.
+Obviously, free WiFi is offered, but the in-room super fast, a T1 line is where the hardcore geeks hang out.
 The décor is in tune with the technologies offered.
 Vintage photos from “Intro to Mechanical Engineering Classes”, equations on the blankets, chemistry cartoons in the bathrooms, patents behind the concierge desk, the list is endless.
 Totally Geeked-Out Place!

 1 THE TRIBECA GRAND, NEW YORK

-Equipped with the iStudio, the Tribeca Grand boasts of its geeky side.
+Equipped with the istudio, the Tribeca Grand boasts of its geeky side.
 Apple gizmos and gadgets adorn every room.
-Stuff like photo, video and sound editing software, cameras and wireless peripherals.
+Stuff like the photo, video, and sound editing software, cameras, and wireless peripherals.
 A Bose SoundDock is there for your iPod.
-Incase you forgot yours; the hotel has an iPod ready for you with preloaded tracks from Ratatat to Cat Power.
+In case you forgot yours; the hotel has an iPod ready for you with preloaded tracks from Ratatat to Cat Power.
 You can set up your own playlist too!
 It is recommended that you ask for rooms ending in 06 or 16.
 The hotel will set up other rooms with older computers, but the G5’s reside in the 06 and 16 rooms.
 And should you run into any tech probs (highly unlikely), the front desk manager Rob Stone is the resident Mac guru.
 You could ping him at Tribeca Concierge on AIM!

 Those Who Missed The Bus….